NateTheGreatt/bitECS/README.md

     // update will only apply to these components
     // in this case entities with both a position & velocity component will be processed
     components: ['position', 'velocity'],
-    // update function provides component managers and the entity ID to do work on
+    // update function passes in each component as an object
+    update: (pos, vel) => {
+        pos.x += vel.x
+        pos.y += vel.y
+        pos.z += vel.z
+    },
+    // high performance update function signature (about 1.6x faster)
     update: (pos, vel) => eid => {
-        // entity data is obtained from the respective component managers
+        // entity data is obtained from the respective "component managers"
-        // managers are objects with typedarray properties
+        // these managers are objects with typedarray properties
-        // this is how high performance is reaped and maintained pos.x[eid] += vel.x[eid]
+        // the index of which represents an entity's component value pos.x[eid] += vel.x[eid]
         pos.y[eid] += vel.y[eid]
         pos.z[eid] += vel.z[eid]